javve/javve.github.io/source/_posts/2011-10-25-listjs-com-with-examples-is-now-available-at-github.markdown

 categories: listjs
 ---

-Tonight I added the [http://listjs.com/](Listjs.com website) to List.js Github repository.
+Tonight I added the [Listjs.com website](http://listjs.com/) to List.js Github repository.
 The reason for this is simply that its a more convenient structure for myself and there will also be easier to download the List.js examples and try them out locally.